Bally's Corporation: History

-Land-based gaming expansion
+Land-based gambling expansion

 In 2014, Twin River bought the Hard Rock Hotel & Casino Biloxi in Mississippi from Leucadia National for $250 million.
 The acquisition was made to diversify the company geographically, in preparation for expected competition from Massachusetts, which had legalized casinos in 2011.

 In 2015, Twin River purchased Rhode Island's only other casino, the Newport Grand, for $22 million, and announced plans to relocate its operations to a new facility to be built in Tiverton, Rhode Island.
 The Newport Grand closed in 2018, and its replacement, the $140-million Tiverton Casino Hotel, opened days later.

 In 2016, hedge fund Standard General took an ownership stake in Twin River, and its principal partner, Soo Kim, took a seat on the board.
 Kim went on to become Twin River's chairman in 2019, and began leading the company through a rapid expansion.

 In March 2019, Twin River completed a reverse merger with Dover Downs Gaming & Entertainment, the parent company of Dover Downs Hotel & Casino.
 The transaction made Twin River a public company traded on the New York Stock Exchange and left Dover Downs shareholders with a 7 percent stake in the combined company.

-In January 2020, Twin River purchased three casinos in Black Hawk, Colorado (the Golden Gates, Golden Gulch, and Mardi Gras) from Affinity Gaming for $51 million.

-In July 2020, Twin River bought two casinos in Missouri and Mississippi (Isle of Capri Casino Kansas City and Lady Luck Casino Vicksburg) from Eldorado Resorts for $230 million.
-They were renamed Casino KC and Casino Vicksburg.
+Twin River acquired seven casinos in 2020.
+Three casinos in Black Hawk, Colorado (the Golden Gates, Golden Gulch, and Mardi Gras) were purchased from Affinity Gaming for $51 million.
+Isle of Capri Casino Kansas City in Missouri and Lady Luck Casino Vicksburg in Mississippi were bought from Eldorado Resorts for $230 million.
+The Eldorado Shreveport casino hotel in Louisiana was acquired from Eldorado for $140 million.
+Bally's Atlantic City was purchased from Caesars Entertainment and Vici Properties for $25 million.